Alimony (Maintenance): I’ve heard about the Illinois maintenance guidelines. Can the judge vary from them?

 What is the most important factor in determining whether a spouse qualifies for maintenance?

-The duration of the marriage.
-This is perhaps the most significant one.
-Commencing in 2015 Illinois law has a formula for determining entitlement to maintenance.
-From 2015 to 2017 the guidelines applied (presumptively) so long as the combined gross income was less than $250,000 and the payor has “no obligation to pay child support or maintenance or both from a prior relationship.”
+Generally, the length of the marriage.
+Commencing in 2015 Illinois law has a formula for determining the amount of maintenance, once it is determined one is entitled to alimony.
+The presumptive guidelines apply only if the court finds that a maintenance award is appropriate and so long as the combined gross income was less than $500,000 and the payor has “no obligation to pay child support or maintenance or both from a prior relationship.”

 How much maintenance will be awarded?